Saddam Hussein: Consolidation of power

 The first sign of consolidation of power came, when Muhyi Abd al-Hussein Mashhadi, the secretary-general of the Ba'ath Party, was replaced by someone closer to Saddam.
 Many officers during al-Bakr's time were removed.
-Few survived such as Adnan Khairallah and Sa'dun Hammadi.
+Few survived, though survivors included Adnan Khairallah and Sa'dun Hammadi.
 Saddam convened an assembly of Ba'ath party leaders on 22 July 1979.
 During the assembly, which he ordered videotaped, Saddam claimed to have found a fifth column within the ruling party and directed Muhyi Abdul-Hussein to read out a confession and the names of 68 alleged co-conspirators.
 These members were labelled "disloyal" and were removed from the room one by one and taken into custody.
 After the list was read, Saddam congratulated those still seated in the room for their past and future loyalty.
 The 68 people arrested at the meeting were subsequently tried together and found guilty of treason; 22 were sentenced to execution.
 Other high-ranking members of the party formed the firing squad.

 A second round of purges took place in June 1982, when half of the sixteen RCC members who had survived the 1979 "countercoup" were removed from power.
-Large number of Shi'as were removed from the regime.
-Later the government invited back Shi'as to hold posts within the government, to gain support.
+Large number of Shias were removed from the regime.
+Later the government invited back Shias to hold posts within the government, to gain support.
 Under Saddam's administration, senior government, military, and security roles were predominantly filled by Arab Sunni Muslims, a minority that made up about a fifth of the population.
 While key security posts were often reserved for close relatives, he also appointed members of various religious and ethnic minorities to high-ranking positions and as representatives based on loyalty to his regime.